Oh My God (Guns N' Roses song): Reception

-"Oh My God" did not fare as well on rock radio, it had a limited chart run of 5 weeks peaking at #26 on the US Mainstream Rock Charts.
+"Oh My God" did not fare well on rock radio.
+It had a limited chart run of 5 weeks, peaking at #26 on the US Mainstream Rock Charts.
 Nevertheless, it won a 1999 Metal Edge Readers' Choice Award for Soundtrack Song of the Year.

-The Washington Post described the song by saying "It's a bit thicker, and somehow heavier, than yesteryowl, but there's no mistaking Axl Rose, whose riveting roar remains in a class by itself.
+The Washington Post described the song by saying "It's a bit thicker, and somehow heavier, than yesteryowl, but there's no mistaking Axl Rose, whose riveting roar remains in a class by itself".